ZN1010/Data-Annotation/README.md

-The first 30 dialogues (ID from 2 to 64) have been annotated.
+The first 30 dialogues (IDs from 2 to 64) and the last 400 dialogues (IDs from 2130 to 2815) have been annotated.
 You may take a look at them as some annotation examples.
 Don't hesitate to contact **njz5124@psu.edu** for further assistance.
 Thanks!